 - Some owners highlighted the lack of neck adjustment flexibility

-This is definitely a good harness option for your Golden Retriever.
+This is a good harness option for your Golden Retriever.
 It comes in a variety of sizes with three colour options and is generally well-received by owners everywhere.
-The money-back guarantee is a very attractive feature as well.
+The money-back-guarantee is a desirable feature as well.